walter-a-jablonowski/marsbase-one/README.md

 MarsBase.One is a community-driven platform for planning and developing the first sustainable human colony on Mars.
 The application allows users to:

-- Propose and vote on requirements for Mars colonization
+- Propose requirements for Mars colonization
 - Submit solutions (items) that fulfill these requirements
-- Follow interesting requirements, items, and other users
+- Follow interesting requirements and items
 - Contribute to community projects through a funding system

 ## Features

 - Hierarchical requirement management
-- User voting system for prioritizing requirements and solutions
+- Score system for prioritizing requirements and solutions
 - User profiles for individuals and organizations
-- Follow/favorite system for requirements, items, and users
+- Follow/favorite system for requirements, items
 - Community funding for proposed solutions

 ## Getting Started